The Importance of SEO for Gyms

 Suggested Keywords for Gyms

-Member Profile Service-Based Keywords Class-Based Keywords Location-Based Keywords
+| Member Profile | Service-Based Keywords | Niche-Specific Keywords | Question-Based Keywords |

-Local & Geo-Optimization: Dominating Your Local Market
+Local & Geo-Optimization: Winning in Your Neighbourhood

 Google Business Profile

-• Your primary and secondary business categories (e.g., "Gym," "Health Club," "Yoga Studio").
+- Your primary category (e.g., "Gym") and relevant secondary categories (e.g., "Personal Trainer," "Yoga Studio")

 Local Citations